The world’s first United Nations Youth Representative Program

-Youth Representatives meet with global decision makers, participate in international conferences, and moderate briefings broadcast worldwide on UN TV.
-Our Youth Representatives have even spoken on the floor of the General Assembly.
-Founded in 2008, Lehigh’s program has since been adopted as a model by the United Nations worldwide.
+Youth Representatives meet with global decision makers, participate in international conferences, and moderate briefings broadcast worldwide.
+Our Youth Representatives speak on the floor of the General Assembly and advocate on a variety of platforms related to agenda at the United Nations and worldwide.

 Current Youth Representatives

 More than one hundred students have served at the United Nations as Youth Representatives.
 Ranging from first-year undergraduates to Ph.D. students, Youth Representatives visit the United Nations once per month to attend briefings, conferences and private meetings with UN officials on behalf of their NGO.